-9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop ☒ Rescue organisation or shelter □ Unsure 10.
-Who should be responsible for bearing the cost of that assessment? ☑ Pet Shop ☑ Rescue organisation or shelter ☐ Unsure 11.
-Who should be responsible for carrying out the health and behaviour assessment? ☑ Veterinarian ☑ Dog behaviouralist ☑ Dog trainers ☑ Other - please specify: How will they be accredited to do this work? ☐ Unsure Questions - Veterinarians 12.
+9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment? □ Pet Shop ⋈ Rescue organisation or shelter □ Unsure 10.
+Who should be responsible for bearing the cost of that assessment? □ Pet Shop ☑ Rescue organisation or shelter □ Unsure 11.
+Who should be responsible for carrying out the health and behaviour assessment? ☑ Veterinarian - not all vets are suitable for this ☑ Dog behaviouralist ☑ Dog trainers ☑ Other - please specify: • How will they be accredited to do this work? • Are there enough qualified people to make this work? • Not all dogs are the same - this need to be taken into consideration ☐ Unsure Questions - Veterinarians 12.
 What aspects of a dog's health and behaviour should be assessed by a veterinarian?
-Physical health Temperament Response to adverse situations (noise etc.) Ability to be trained Interaction with other animals Other - please specify: 13.
-What would this cost?
+Physical health Temperament Response to adverse situations (noise etc.) Ability to be trained Interaction with other animals Other - please specify: